lineality/dungeon_of_notebooks_coding_study_tools/README.md

-Notes:
+### Notes:
-1. "cut-up" style puzzles where for a group activity different people are given different parts of a large puzzle to then put together.
+1. "cut-up" style puzzles where, for a group activity, different users/students are given different parts of a large puzzle which they then communicate and collaborate to put together.

 2. basic skills and full interview questions

-3. 'from scratch' and existing resource use
+3. solving a problem 'from scratch' without using built-in or public tools, etc. Python has many such high-level built-in functions, vs. learning to use the built-in tools.
+Maybe analogous to doing math with pen and paper at first before using functions built into calculators and software.

 4. automatic generation of new problems for practice?